 Introduction

 Women in technology are under-represented according to any study you can consult on the issue.
-This matters, not only for the millions of individual women and girls who find themselves at a disadvantage compared to their male peers, but for the technology sector as a whole, who are missing out on talented leaders and experts to drive innovation and progress.
+This matters, not only for the millions of individual women and girls who find themselves at a disadvantage compared to their male peers, but for the technology sector as a whole which is missing out on talented leaders and experts to drive innovation and progress.

-Despite the sobering statistics, aspiring women in tech can take inspiration from some strong female leaders, with corporate titans like Sheryl Sandberg, COO of Facebook, Marissa Mayer, CEO of Yahoo and Ginni Rometty, CEO of IBM among some of the most famous.
-But how can we create an environment where a female CEO is normal rather than newsworthy?
+There was a time when a generation of high-profile female leaders seemed to hail a new era for the sector, with corporate titans like Sheryl Sandberg, former COO of Facebook, Marissa Mayer, former CEO of Yahoo and Ginni Rometty, former CEO of IBM among some of the most famous.
+But as CNN soberingly observed earlier this year following the resignation of Susan Wojcicki from her position as CEO of YouTube, “the tech industry has now lost an entire generation of trailblazing women leaders and replaced them mostly with men”.
+So, how does tech keep pace with other industries, and ensure that progress is built to last?
 In the following sections, we’ll look a little deeper into gender equality in the tech industry, and then talk more about practical initiatives and strategies that aim to address the issue.

 Download PDF